 As we know, Office 365 is a cloud-based software service product from Microsoft that is very advanced in every way.
 Office 365 includes features like OneNote, Publisher, Skype for Business, Access, etc., making it famous within a short period.

-Related blog: How to Upload PST to Office 365
+Related blog: How to Import PST to Outlook Web Access

 Most Common Reasons to Export Office 365 Mailbox to PST

 The following are some circumstances under which the user needs to export the Office 365 mailbox to PST:

 Since Office 365 doesn’t have a built-in option to export the Office 365 mailbox to a PST file, the user is looking for the DIY option to do the same task